Solomon R. Guggenheim Museum: Impact and retrospective commentary

 Several writers described the Guggenheim as representing Wright's tendency toward organic architecture.
 According to William J. R. Curtis, the building was "the apotheosis of Wright's organic philosophy".
 Peter Blake commented that the Guggenheim was Wright's "only completed work of uncompromising plasticity and continuity", a claim with which Wright's biographer Robert C. Twombly agreed.
 Critics came to regard the Guggenheim as the best work of Wright's later career, as well as a culmination of the helical shapes that Wright had used in his designs since 1925.
 Spiro Kostof called the museum "a gift of pure architecture", and Edgar Kaufmann Jr. said the building was "one of the irrefutably grand achievements of modern architecture".
+Architect Annabelle Selldorf wrote in 2026 that the Guggenheim's "sculptural form continues to delight and challenge", citing the curved exterior's contrast with surrounding buildings, and the main gallery with its ramp.

 The museum building inspired other architects' designs.
 Several similar buildings were developed in the 1960s, although they generally used less concrete than the Guggenheim did.
 Deborah Solomon of The New York Times Magazine wrote in 2002 that the Guggenheim inspired the phenomenon of "the museum that is just walls", wherein museums competed for the best-designed buildings.
 The building was also depicted in a two-cent postage stamp issued in Wright's honor in 1966.
-The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Guggenheim Museum among the top 150 buildings in the United States.
+The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Guggenheim Museum 74th on a list of the top 150 buildings in the United States.
+In 2026, Architectural Record magazine included the Guggenheim Museum on its list of "the most significant works of American architecture".